-- (a) the Declaration of Trust made as of December 8, 2016, creating the Trust under the laws of the Province of British Columbia.
-For details, see the heading "Summary of Declaration of Trust"; and - (b) the Mortgage Broker Agreement dated December 8, 2016, among the Manager, the Mortgage Broker and the Trust with respect to the provision of services by the Mortgage Broker to the Trust.
+- (a) the Master Asset Transfer Agreement dated December 31, 2016 between the Trust, the US Trust and Trez Capital Yield Trust US (Canadian \$) Sub-Trust, pursuant to which the Reorganization was implemented; - (b) the Declaration of Trust made as of December 8, 2016, creating the Trust under the laws of the Province of British Columbia.
+For details, see the heading "Summary of Declaration of Trust"; and - (c) the Mortgage Broker Agreement dated December 8, 2016, among the Manager, the Mortgage Broker and the Trust with respect to the provision of services by the Mortgage Broker to the Trust.
 For details, see the heading "Directors, Management, Promoters and Principal Holders The Mortgage Broker Agreement".